Let’s face it, mornings can be hectic — getting out of bed, getting dressed, and getting yourself (and maybe your kids) ready for the day.

 Download the free Antioxidant Smoothie recipe at Dr. Funk’s website: breastmanual.com.
 (Scroll down on the page to find the link to download it.)

-Dr. Neal Barnard’s Healthy Breakfast Ideas — For at Home or on the Go
+Dr. Neal Barnard’s Healthy Breakfast Ideas — At Home or on the Go

 Neal Barnard, MD, is a leader in nutrition and research.
 He’s the founder and president of the Physicians Committee for Responsible Medicine.